 The word catafalque comes from the Latin word catafalicum.
 This means scaffold or elevation.
 The use of the word catafalque has been traced back to 1641.

-A catafalque and a bier are both used to hold a coffin or casket in place during a funeral service or memorial service.
+A catafalque and a funeral bier are both used to hold a coffin or casket in place during a funeral service or memorial service.
 So some people use the two words interchangeably.
 But the word catafalque is more commonly used to describe the platform that’s used at a state funeral service or the funeral of someone of national importance.
-It tends to be decorated more elaborately than a bier.
+It tends to be decorated more elaborately than a funeral bier.
 And a bier is more commonly used to describe the structure used at typical funerals.
 It tends to be more functional than decorative.

 What is a catafalque party?